 The meat-dairy separation drives the entire restaurant economy.
 Kosher restaurants are either meat (fleishig) OR dairy (milchig) - not both.
 A meat restaurant serves no cheese, no cream, no butter; a dairy restaurant serves no meat.
 The third category, pareve, is neutral (fish, eggs, vegetables, grains) and can appear at either.
 This is why a kosher steakhouse looks different from a kosher pizzeria; they're parallel universes that don't share a kitchen.

-What this page is: TableJourney's editor-picked kosher rooms across every city we cover.
+What this page is: TableJourney's editor-picked kosher restaurants across every city we cover.
 Filtered to currently operating, kosher certification verified within the last six months.

 Certification levels